sw360cab/getstream-rate-limiter/README.md

 }
 ```

-a method to call `QueryChannel` api leveraging `RateLimiter` can be defined as follows:
+a method to call GetStream `QueryChannel` Api, leveraging `RateLimiter`, can be defined as follows:

 ```go
 func queryChannels(filters map[string]any) (queryResp *stream.QueryChannelsResponse, err error) {